plotly/Kaleido/src/py/README.md

   ```
   See the Quickstart section below for more details on usage for v1.

-Note: The Kaleido v1 release candidate is not yet integrated with Plotly.py, meaning [`write_image` and `to_image` functions and methods in Plotly.py](https://plotly.com/python/static-image-export/) won't yet work with v1.
-Support for Kaleido v1 with Plotly.py will be added in Plotly.py v6.1.
+Note: Kaleido v1 works with Plotly v6.1.0 and later.

 ## Installation